yangwangthelinguist/yangwangthelinguist.github.io/_projects/RegularCopyingLanguages.md

     </div>
 </div>
 <div class="caption">
     On the left, familiar language classes.
-On the right, regular copying languages.
+On the right, The class of regular copying languages (oval shape) in the classical Chomsky Hierarchy.
 </div>